Anglo-Saxon London: Reconversion to Christianity

+The bishopric of London was re-established for good in 675, when the Archbishop of Canterbury, Theodore of Tarsus, installed Earconwald as bishop.
+Although evidence of Christian activity in 7th century London is thin, by the 8th century it had become a major Christian city.

 Viking attacks

 London suffered attacks from Vikings, which became increasingly common from around 830 onwards.
 It was attacked in 842 in a raid that was described by a chronicler as "the great slaughter".
 In 851, another raiding party, reputedly involving 350 ships, came to plunder the city.

 In 865, the Viking Great Heathen Army launched a large scale invasion of the small kingdom of East Anglia.
 They overran East Anglia, Mercia and Northumbria and came close to controlling most of Anglo-Saxon England.
 By 871 they had reached London and they are believed to have camped within the old Roman walls during the winter of that year.
 Although it is unclear what happened during this time, London may have come under Viking control for a period.

 In 878, West Saxon forces led by Alfred the Great defeated the Vikings at the Battle of Ethandun and forced their leader Guthrum to sue for peace.
 The Treaty of Wedmore and the later Treaty of Alfred and Guthrum divided England and created the Danish-controlled Danelaw.